ShazzKimani/Portfolio/README.md

 ## Project description

-* This a portfolio landing page,that describes me and my journey in programming.
+* This is a portfolio landing page,that describes me and my journey in programming.
 It also includes work that i have done in my line of career.

 ## Known bugs